-Through the Salber-Phillips Award, UNC medical students in their second through fourth years are recognized for their community-oriented projects that improve the health or well-being of older adults who are 65 or older.
+Through the Salber-Phillips Award, the UNC School of Medicine recognizes second through fourth year medical students for their community-oriented projects that improve the health or well-being of older adults who are 65 or older.

-The careers and lives of Harry Phillips and Eva Salber were epitomized by their empathy and compassion and the depth of their commitment to the health of all people, particularly those who are disregarded and underserved.
-Their work endeavored to address the social, political, and economic determinants of health and disease and was characterized by a broad community-based approach to health.
+The careers and lives of Harry Phillips and Eva Salber were epitomized by their empathy and compassion.
+In addition, they were deeply committed to the health of all people, particularly those who are disregarded and underserved.
+As such, their work endeavored to address the social, political, and economic determinants of health and disease.
+On top of that, their work was characterized by a broad community-based approach to health.

 To foster and recognize these values in young physicians, Dr. Phillips established the Salber-Phillips Award in 1993.
 Through the recognition of these students and their projects, the commitment of Eva Salber and Harry Phillips to the health of all people, especially those in rural and underserved communities, lives on.